How To Create A Memorable

 Your wedding rehearsal dinner speech is just as important as the speech you give at the wedding reception.

-In fact, your wedding rehearsal dinner speech will have many of the characteristics of your wedding reception speech.
+In fact, it will have many of the characteristics of the one you give at the reception.

 And it can be a combination of both humor and sentiment.

-And like your wedding reception speech, it will honor the bride and groom.
+And like your tribute at the reception, it will honor the bride and groom.

-What distinguishes the wedding rehearsal dinner speech is the setting where it is delivered.
+What distinguishes this particular presentation is the setting where it is delivered.

 The wedding rehearsal dinner will typically have fewer guests – usually close friends and relatives including key members of the bridal party.